-11 The Australian Early Development Census (AEDC) measures the development of children in their first year of full-time school.
+&lt;sup>13 The Australian Early Development Census (AEDC) measures the development of children in their first year of full-time school.
 For this indicator, children who are considered to be 'developmentally vulnerable' are those with score in the lowest 10% on one or more domains of the 2018 AEDC.